-- on the local database server, you can specify a description for database.
+- If the selected database is accessible on the local database server, you can specify a description for the database.
 This description will be displayed in Main Module's database browser tree, under HyperLab databases node.
 Also some attributes of the local database server are displayed. - When you are ready, click Finish.